ut-amrl/codebotler/gpt_prompt.md

 ```

 Example 4:
-Task: "Check if there are any staplers in the house, and come back and tell me if there are any, and if so, where"
+Task: "Check if there are any staplers in any printer room, and come back and tell me if there are any, and if so, where"
 Program:
 ```python
 list_of_rooms = get_all_rooms()